-Computer Science Principles - AP Grades 9, 10, 11, 12 1 credit (Technology Education Graduation Credit) Prerequisite: Algebra I
+Computer Science Principles - AP

+Grades 9, 10, 11, 12 (Technology Education Graduation Credit)

 This course will introduce students to creative aspects of programming, using abstractions and algorithms, working with large data sets, understanding the Internet and issues of cybersecurity, and impacts of computing that affect different populations.
 Students will have the opportunity to use current technologies to solve problems and create meaningful computational artifacts.